-- 13.1 When evaluated in the context of teacher preparation programs that are in relative geographic proximity, the proportion of a program's student teaching placements that are made in schools that can be classified as "high functioning and high needs" can signal a commitment to ensuring that all teacher candidates experience teaching in such learning environments.
-For purposes of classification, schools are designated as "high functioning and high needs" if: - Average student performance in reading and mathematics both exceed the district average.
+- 13.1 When evaluated in the context of teacher preparation programs that are in relative geographic proximity, the proportion of a program's student teaching placements that are made in schools that can be classified as "high performing and high poverty" can signal a commitment to ensuring that all teacher candidates experience teaching in such learning environments.
+For purposes of classification, schools are designated as "high performing and high poverty" if: - Average student performance in either reading or mathematics exceeds the district average.